NewsLocal News

 In 2023 the board issued 1,138 alcoholic beverage and adult entertainment licenses, raking in $2.7 million as recently as fiscal year 2022.

-The audit found the board often failed to maintain inspection reports.
+Often the board failed to properly maintain inspection reports.

-This led to questions whether accurate information was being entered into the board's inspection database.
+This raised concerns whether accurate information was being entered into the board's inspection database.

 Auditors randomly selected 30 inspections recorded in the database, finding only two didn't have original corresponding records.

-Another concern raised was the lack of annual inspections at licensed establishments.
+Another problem was the lack of annual inspections conducted at licensed establishments.

-According to the audit, 270 locations were allowed to operate in 2023 without a single inspection.
+According to the audit, 270 locations were allowed to operate in 2023 without undergoing a single inspection.

-Inspections are conducted to verify licensed establishments are purchasing alcohol from a distributor, and following City Health Department standards, such as clean and operable kitchens and bathrooms.
+Inspections verify that licensed establishments are purchasing alcohol from a distributor, and following City Health Department standards, such as clean and operable kitchens and bathrooms.

 While state law doesn't specify how often inspections should occur, the board aims for each location to be inspected at least once per year.